atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ### Shared Memory

-Shared Memory subsystem is heavily reworked and improved.
-The key functionality changes:
+Shared Memory subsystem has been heavily reworked and improved.
+The key functionality changes are:

 - Buffer reference counting is now robust across abnormal process termination
 - Support plugging of user-defined SHM implementations